Manifest (band)

 Manifest is a Turkish girl group formed by the talent agency Hypers New Media in 2025.
-It consists of Mina Solak, Lidya Pınar, Esin Bahat, Hilal Yelekçi, Zeynep Sude Oktay, and Sueda Uluca, and they play a mix of pop, dance, and R&B.
+It consists of Esin Bahat, Hilal Yelekçi, Lidya Pınar, Mina Solak, Sueda Uluca, and Zeynep Sude Oktay, and they play a mix of pop, dance, and R&B.

 History

-In 2024, the six members of what would become Manifest—Mina Solak, Lidya Pınar, Esin Bahat, Hilal Yelekçi, Zeynep Sude Oktay, and Sueda Uluca—were all winners on the singing competition reality show Big5 Türkiye, organized by the talent agency Hypers New Media.
+In 2025, the six members of what would become Manifest—Esin Bahat, Hilal Yelekçi, Lidya Pınar, Mina Solak, Sueda Uluca, and Zeynep Sude Oktay—were all winners on the singing competition reality show Big5 Türkiye, organized by the talent agency Hypers New Media.
 Among the selection jury was singer Gülçin Ergül, formerly of the girl group Hepsi.
 They subsequently underwent six months of training in singing and K-pop-style choreography.

-Their debut single, "Zamansızdık", was released on 7 February 2025 and accumulated over 12 million streams within a few months.
-They held their first concert on 16 February 2025 at the Jolly Joker Arena in Istanbul and were joined onstage by Ergül.
-The group subsequently appeared on 13 March cover of Cosmopolitan Türkiye magazine.
-Their second single, "Arıyo", came out on 11 April; it was followed by "KTS (Kalbimin Tek Sahibi)" on 16 May and "Snap" on 30 May.
+Their debut single, "Zamansızdık", was released in February 2025 and accumulated over 12 million streams within a few months.
+They held their first concert the same month, at the Jolly Joker Arena in Istanbul, and were joined onstage by Ergül.
+The group subsequently appeared on the March 2025 cover of Cosmopolitan Türkiye magazine.
+Their second single, "Arıyo", came out in April; it was followed by "KTS (Kalbimin Tek Sahibi)" and "Snap", both in May.

-On 18 April 2025, Manifest announced their first album, Manifestival, which was released on 13 June 2025 and debuted at number one on the charts in Turkey and Azerbaijan.
+In April, Manifest announced their first album, Manifestival, which was released in June and debuted at number one on the charts in Turkey and Azerbaijan.
 To support the release, they hosted a two‑day festival in Istanbul on 28–29 June, selling approximately 25,000 tickets, and followed it with a tour.

-On 5 September, a deluxe edition of Manifestival was released, containing collaborations with Arem & Arman, Zeki Arkun, Motive, and AYDEED.
-On 3 October, Manifest issued the single "RÜYA".
+In September, a deluxe edition of Manifestival was released, containing collaborations with Arem & Arman, Zeki Arkun, Motive, and fellow Big5 competitor AYDEED.
+In October, Manifest issued the single "RÜYA".
+In December, they released the single "Amatör".
+In February 2026, the single "Başrol Sensin (1.
+Yıl Özel)" came out.
+In April 2026, the single "Daha İyi" came out.

+In 2026, the group released the single "Hileli" in collaboration with the Turkish singer Ajda Pekkan.
+In July the single "Toz Pembe" came out.
+Later that month, Manifest released "pVg (Manifest Live Remix)", a track featuring the rapper Motive and the producer Pango.

+In 2026, Manifest performed at Sunny Hill Festival in Pristina, Kosovo.